The Forty Five Minute White Wreath

 Yep, you read that correctly, with paper lunch bags!
 If you have a little bit of time, no crafting ability whatsoever, and want to give crafting a try, this is the craft for you!

-Easy Craft for Crafting Newbies and Kids
+Easy Craft New Crafters and Kids

 I have been crafting for my whole life.
 I literally cannot remember a time when I wasn’t attempting to make something.
 Sewing was my first love, but I quickly learned about macrame, crochet, jewelry making, and glue guns and I have never looked back.